Hispanic America: Impact

 This image shows a 'Mestiza' child as she is a mixture of a European man and an Amerindian woman.

 In general, Spanish colonies allowed mostly flexibility as long as people followed specific obligations and respected hierarchies and within these limits, Hispanic Americans were able to negotiate certain aspects of their living.
 In the early 1540s, once most of the territories were conquered, a lot of Spanish established themselves there for a living, and they also brought with them many African slaves and even free Africans to build on the economy of the 'New World'.
 They created two separate Republics; Republica de Españoles and Republica de Indios.
-One was composed by the Spanish and their African slaves and the other one by indigenous peoples.
+One was composed of the Spanish and their African slaves, and the other was composed of indigenous peoples.

 There are theories that there were various Republics, others say there were none, however, these two existed and inside the Republica de Indios there were lots of villages that created their own too.
 Both 'Republica de Indios' and 'Republica de Españoles' lived apart from each other but did not have problems between them, it was just a way to separate hierarchies due to race and ethnicity.
 Spaniards created this separation as a similar government behaviour as the one back in their country, where only the top of the hierarchy didn't work or pay.
 In this case, the 'Republica de Españoles' was the top of the hierarchy and most took advantage of it to gain wealth without working just because of their ethnicity.
 Later on, in the later 1550s the Spaniards would send some churchmen and officials to incorporate into the 'Republica de Indios' so that Christianity remained regardless of the ethnicity.